anshul-repos/docs/interview-preparation/golang/questionaire.md

 - `Quit + Done channels` → Send a stop signal via one channel and wait for acknowledgment via another (bi-directional control).

+### 66. Why Go Maps Are Not Safe for Concurrency

+- A Go map is not designed with internal synchronization.
+  When multiple goroutines try to:
+  Read and write at the same time, or
+  Write to it concurrently
+the map’s internal state can become inconsistent — leading to runtime panics

 ---